Turkey quake kills at least 22, rescuers dig for survivors

 Teams worked through the night with their hands, drills and mechanical diggers to remove bricks and plaster from the ruins in the province where the overnight temperature dipped to -8 degrees Celsius.

-“Our houses collapsed ... we cannot go inside them,” said a 32-year-old man from the town of Sivrice, epicentre of the quake which struck shortly before 9 p.m.
+“Our houses collapsed ... we cannot go inside them,” said a 32-year-old man from the town of Sivrice, epicenter of the quake which struck shortly before 9 p.m.
 (1800 GMT).

 “In our village some people lost their lives.
 I hope God will help us,” said the man, who gave only his first name, Sinasi.
 “Our animals died.
 Our families gathered around the fire to spend the night, covered with blankets,” Sinasi said as he and a relative tried to warm themselves by a small fire.